FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Meeting of the Community Leisure and Emergency Services Strategic Policy Committee - 17th December 2018.md

 Dooradoyle

-Councillor Hurley closed the meeting by wishing everyone a Happy Christmas.---
+Councillor Hurley closed the meeting by wishing everyone a Happy Christmas.
+---